bergie/bergie.github.com/_posts/2012-10-02-tablet-productivity.md

 ## Cultural changes

 Until now, text has been the dominant way of handling business communications.
-Touchscreens are bad for writing, and so for now the professions that have most benefitied from them have been from outside the traditional business domain: [musicians](http://www.techradar.com/news/mobile-computing/tablets/how-musicians-are-using-the-ipad-921391), [photographers](http://terrywhite.com/techblog/ipad-fits-photography-workflow/), and many others can already do some things better on a tablet than they could on a traditional computer.
+Touchscreens are bad for writing, and so the professions that have most benefitied from them have been from outside the traditional business domain: [musicians](http://www.techradar.com/news/mobile-computing/tablets/how-musicians-are-using-the-ipad-921391), [photographers](http://terrywhite.com/techblog/ipad-fits-photography-workflow/), and many others can already do some things better on a tablet than they could on a traditional computer.

 *If you're dealing with text, the PC is probably still the tool for you.
 For now.*